twisterarmy/cloud-server/README.md

 # cloud-server
-Multi-account instance allow users to interact with the twister network through web
+Multi-account instance allow users to interact with the twister network through web service.